Sumit-Rasal/MLops-Project/README.md

-## MLops-Project
+# MLops-Project
-# Here i did the Integration of machine leaning and devops.
+## Here I did the Integration of machine leaning and devops.